People are fed up, Kashmir needs a single party rule: Omar Abdullah

 Omar said he had no reason to believe that election commission was not looking at the possibility of conducting the assembly election in the state at the earliest.
 He, however, said there should not be any delay in polls due to amarnathyatra, which starts from the first week of July, as the annual pilgrimage to the cave shrine in southern Kashmir Himalayas is limited to two assembly segments.

-"If (Muslim fasting month of) Ramzazn is not a hindrance to parliament elections, why is Amarnath Yatra a hindrance to assembly elections?
+"If (Muslim fasting month of) Ramazan is not a hindrance to parliament elections, why is Amarnath Yatra a hindrance to assembly elections?
 Amarnathyatra takes place in two districts-Anantnag and Ganderbal.
 Technically, it is only in two constituencies-Pahalgam and Kangan," Omar said.

 He said the assembly elections can be scheduled in such a way that the polls finish with these two constituencies either before the yatra or immediately after the yatra.